 Theorem REMRS is at its best when one of the row-equivalent matrices is in reduced row-echelon form.
 The vectors that are zero rows can be ignored.
-(Who needs the zero vector when building a span?
-See Exercise LI.T10.)
-The echelon pattern insures that the nonzero rows yield vectors that are linearly independent.
-Here is the theorem.
+(Who

 Theorem BRS Basis for the Row Space

 Suppose that A is a matrix and B is a row-equivalent matrix in reduced row-echelon form.
 Let S be the set of nonzero columns of B^t .
 Then